 In Salisbury, they encountered a merciful reception.
 Major Robert Pike and Dr. Walter Barefoot concocted a plan.
 A boat was hired that carried the women to the home of Major Nicholas Shapleigh who lived in Kittery, Maine, just across the river from Dover Neck.
 There they received treatment for their wounds and were treated with hospitality.

 The women remained in the area but damped down the ardor of their preaching.
 In time, the persecution of Quakers ceased and approximately one-third of the population of Dover called themselves Friends.
 It would seem then, it was the Quakers, not the Puritans who fought for religious liberty, the freedom to worship as they saw fit.
 King Charles II gave the Quakers the right to worship as they saw fit.

 Hatevil Nutter has borne the brunt of the blame for the whipping and persecution of these women in New Hampshire.
 I'm not sure he deserves our censure.
 Hatevil was a product of his time.
-A staunch believer who saw chaos and strife in those who chose to go their own way; individualism is a tenant of Quaker belief.
+A staunch believer who saw chaos and strife in those who chose to go their own way; individualism is a tenet of Quaker belief.
 He sought to maintain order and regiment in a world very different from ours.
 I doubt I'd like him or him me, but I cannot hold him to the standards of this day, even as I despise his actions and those of my ancestors who lived alongside him.
 I'm sure they were they standing at the meetinghouse gaping at the Quaker women as they were cruelly whipped.
 I can only hope they cringed at the scene before them and felt some measure of pity for those poor souls.